Monthly Feature Story-August 2018-Mountain Day

 Cultural Tips-Mountain Day (August 11th)

 Mountain Day is Japan's newest public holiday and was first introduced in 2016.
-This holiday was created for people to become familiar with Japan's mountains and show appreciation for their natural blessings.
+This holiday was created in order for people to become familiar with Japan's mountains and show appreciation for their natural blessings.

 Why this date?